 Stop limiting yourself and stop making excuses before you need them.

 We went 63 months at Axia Public Relations with zero employee turnover.
 That came from creating a strong culture; providing more professional development resources than other employers; giving our employees workplace autonomy; encouraging our team to work from home three, four, or more days per week; getting rid of timesheets; giving permission to focus on great work, not on the hours; offering play time including unlimited PTO, permission to take frequent breaks, and go on creativity walks; etc.

 Since 2016, we’ve given every employee two hours per week to ideate and innovate — and even more time when they need it.

 Having created this culture made it really easy for our PR company to survive and thrive during the pandemic.
-Then Forbes named Axia as one of America’s Best PR Agencies for 2021.
+Then Forbes named Axia as one of America’s Best PR Agencies.

 We believe it’s all related.